MaiLinhGroup/MaiSpace/README.md

 Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```
-and open the website with any browser using the give `localhost` address.
+and open the website in any browser using the given `localhost` address.

 Use the script `./build_and_deploy.sh` to have multiple steps conveniently bundled.